mikehudson19/mikehudson19/README.md

 </div>

 - I'm a remote software developer predominantly working in Javascript/Angular and C#/.NET Core.
-- I'm currently working on some cool side projects, with a focus on brushing up on my C#/.NET Core and Angular.
+- I'm currently working on some cool side projects, always striving to learn new things and sharpen my skills.
 - I'll soon be embarking on a journey to becoming an Associate Cloud Engineer with Google!

 ## My Work & Tools